 Todd Kolich is President and founder of KO-MAR Productions.
 Todd's the guy who started this whole thing back in 1980.
 Schooled as a cameraman/director coming out of Loyola University, New Orleans Todd didn't know much about the production business when he started, but how he's learned.
 In 36 years Todd has navigated KO-MAR to become one of the leading full-service production companies in Florida.
 Todd's expertise is shooting and directing.
 He's traveled well over a million miles around the world and loved every minute of it.
 "Where else can you get someone to pay you to do interesting and fun stuff?"
 At any cocktail party Todd has the stories to tell - from interviewing Mike Tyson to Margaret Thatcher, and Jamaica to the Soviet Union, he's seen it all.

-William (Bill) M. Nix is currently President of Nix Communications Group, Inc., a business started in 1987 in South Florida.
-Initially, Nix Communications was started as a printing and publishing company.
-It now has moved into a marketing consultancy, focused on cultural and heritage tourism issues and economic development through the arts.
-Bill retired in August 2013 from the Cultural Council of Palm Beach County after 15 years.
-His last position was Vice President of Marketing and Governmental Affairs.
+William (Bill) M. Nix is President of Nix Communications Group, Inc.(NCG), started in 1987 in South Florida.
+Initially, NCG was a printing and publishing company.
+It now has moved into a marketing consultancy, focused on culture, history, and heritage tourism issues and economic development through the arts.
+In 1999 Bill began work with the Cultural Council for Palm Beach County.
+After 15 years he retired as Vice President of Marketing and Governmental Affairs.
 He was responsible for planning and managing programs in all marketing channels, public relations, and advocacy on behalf of the cultural industry.
 As part of the Tourist Development Council, Bill promoted cultural tourism on a local, regional, and national level.
 Bill produced and hosted Cultural Capital, a weekly television program on arts and culture in Palm Beach County which won an OVATION TV award for best performing arts show.
-For more than 10 years he was heard weekly on WXEL radio, monthly on South Florida Arts Beat, and on NPR’s WLRN in Miami.
-He was the executive editor of the 16 time award winning magazine Art & Culture of Palm Beach County.
-Bill has served on a number of regional and national committees including the South Florida Cultural Consortium, Florida Association of Local Arts Agencies, the New Product Development Committee of Visit Florida, the national steering committee of the Cultural and Heritage Tourism Alliance, and on the Board of South Arts.
-He is a conference speaker and has been a panelist for National Endowment for the Arts, the Massachusetts State Cultural Council, and state grant panels.
+For more than 10 years he was heard weekly on WXEL radio, monthly on South Florida Arts Beat on NPR’s WLRN in Miami.
+He was the executive editor of Art & Culture of Palm Beach County, a multiple award winning magazine .
+Bill served on a number of regional and national committees including the South Florida Cultural Consortium, Florida Association of Local Arts Agencies, New Product Development Committee of Visit Florida, the national steering committee of the Cultural and Heritage Tourism Alliance, and on the Board of South Arts.
+He is a conference speaker and expert panelist for National Endowment for the Arts, Massachusetts State Cultural Council, and several state panels.
 Bill is a graduate of Morehouse College and holds an MBA degree in Finance from Northwestern University.
-He worked for the IBM Corporation for 20 years in strategic planning and financial management before leaving in 1987 to open Nix Communications Group, Inc. He has been a college professor in business management, has received many awards and honors, and served on a number of local civic and social boards.
-He is originally from Atlanta GA, is married to Deborah, a retired school counselor, and has a son, William.
+He worked for IBM Corporation for 20 years in strategic planning and financial management before leaving to open Nix Communications Group, Inc. He has been a college professor in business management, received many awards and honors, and served on a number of local civic and social boards.
+He is originally from Atlanta GA, is married to Deborah, a retired school counselor, and has an adult son, William.